dqops/dqo/docs/reference/sensors/column/numeric-column-sensors.md

 column/numeric/population_stddev
 ```
 **Description**
-Column level sensor that counts negative values in a column.
+Column level sensor that counts population standard deviation of all values in a column.